Apittarello/PittarelloPYSC3450/syllabus.md

-The lecture portion will involve weekly assignments that are to be completed electronically on blackboard.
+The lecture portion might involve weekly assignments that are to be completed electronically on blackboard.
 Assignments are usually short quizzes (10-20 questions).
 “Assignments & Attendance” accounts for 20% of the final grade.
 The 20% is computed from the assignments, but can be decreased as a result of poor attendance.
 If a student is late or misses more than 3 classes, then each additional late/missed class will result in subtracting 1% from the 20% for Assignments and Attendance.

 Lecture attendance is taken every lecture at the very beginning of class.
 Latecomers who miss attendance will not be allowed to record their attendance, and will be recorded as absent.